aws-samples/serverless-patterns/cloudfront-lambda-url-cdk-ts/README.md

 By configuring CloudFront in front of the Lambda Function URL endpoint you can use custom domain names, Cognito authentication via Lambda@Edge, AWS Web Application Firewall (WAF) and AWS Shield Advanced to protect your endpoint from attacks.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cloudfront-lambda-urls-cdk.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.